Table of Contents Hide

 Over the decades, the enemy has succeeded in defeating those who have for once accepted the gospel of Jesus Christ.
 The enemy does this by making them ignorant of what God says about their salvation.

 When they fall into sin after receiving salvation, they wallow in self-condemnation, believing that God is angry with them, and believing their salvation is abolished.

-To live a victorious Christian life, you need an assurance of what you have received and what God says about it.
+To live a victorious Christian life, you need an assurance of your salvation, what you have received, and what God says about it.